Bira/octopus-carnival/_drafts/wir-mm-4e-cambion.md

 different from tieflings.
 Both are descended from devils, right?
 Apparently the difference was that cambions were direct offspring, while tieflings were who knows how many generations removed from their fiendish ancestor.
-In 4e, of course, tieflings aren't the offspring of devils at all, but mutated by a dark pact their distant ancestors made.
+In 4e, of course, tieflings are humans mutated by a diabolic pact their distant ancestors made.

 If you want to make a custom cambion, their "signature" traits are the devil keyword, the fire resistance, and the wings with their clumsy flight